Production Specific - Departmental Guidance

 - Assign one individual to handle (post and remove) location signs.

-- Close every set.
+- Close every set (Union Representatives shall have access).
 No non-essential visitors.
 This must be actively monitored.

 - Require the owner of a location to reduce personal belongings prior to shooting.